The Gehn Gehn Album: Singles

 The album's lead single "Rihanna" was released on 18 February 2013.
 Its release was originally meant to coincide with Valentine's Day but was postponed to honor Goldie Harvey's death.
 The Kiddominant-produced single earned a nomination for Best Reggae/Dancehall Single at The Headies 2013.
 Its music video was released on 6 September 2013.
 It was shot and directed in South Africa by Nic Roux of Molotov Cocktail.
 The reported cost was approximately ₦7.3 million.
-The music video for "Rihanna" which peaked at number 1 on the Pulse Nigeria music video chart, won Best Dancehall/Reggae Video at the 2013 Nigeria Music Video Awards.
+The music video for "Rihanna" peaked at number 1 on the Pulse Nigeria music video chart and won Best Dancehall/Reggae Video at the 2013 Nigeria Music Video Awards.
 The song also received a nomination for Most Gifted Ragga Dancehall at the 2014 Channel O Music Video Awards.

-The album's second single "Maserati" features vocals and production from Kiddominant, and was released on 14 October 2013.
-The song is inspired by Fela Kuti.
+The album's second single "Maserati" features vocals and production from Kiddominant, and was released on 14 October 2013; the song's composition draws influence from Fela Kuti.
 On 15 November 2013, Orezi released the singles "You Garrit" (produced by Del B) and "Zarokome" (produced by Kiddominant).
-"Zarokome" ended up being the third single off The Gehn Gehn Album.
+"Zarokome" was released as the third single off The Gehn Gehn Album.
 "Shoki" was released on 28 March 2014 as The Gehn Gehn Albums fourth single, around the same time as Lil Kesh's version.
-The song is a freestyle produced by Popito meant to promote the 'shoki' dance.
+The song is a freestyle produced by Popito meant to promote the shoki dance.
 In an interview with Encomium, he recalled first seeing the dance at Fela Kuti's Afrika Shrine after returning from South Africa to shoot the "You Garrit" music video, and drawing inspiration to record the track soon after with Popito.
 "Shoki" became one of the biggest songs of 2014, leading Orezi to release a French version of it in September 2014.
 The Tosin Igho-directed music video for "Shoki" takes place in Orezi's hometown, Oke-Ira, Ogba, and stars cameos from dancer Kaffy, comedian Omo Jesu, and fellow Nigerian singer Harrysong.

 Orezi's 2014 single "Shuperu" earned a remix with Davido on 29 April 2015 and was released as the album's fifth single.
 Its accompanying music video was directed by Paul Gambit and was released on 1 May 2015.
 The Dr. Amir-produced sixth single "Baby Abeg" was released on 22 September 2015.
 The music video which was shot in Johannesburg features Orezi portraying a Zulu prince courting his love interest.
 "Double Your Hustle" was officially released as The Gehn Gehn Albums seventh single on 29 October 2015.
 The music video for "Double Your Hustle", released on 6 April 2016, was directed by Paul Gambit with cameo appearances from Kiddominant, Uti Nwachukwu, Tunde Ednut, Skibii, Sexy Steel, Solidstar, Harrysong and Kcee.
 "Yagolono" and "Sweet Yarinya" were released as the album's eighth and ninth singles on 27 January and 12 February 2016 respectively.